TBM13/Samsung-Camera-Experiments/README.md

 </details>

 ## GCam tests after enabling the RAW capability
-**Note:** If you test GCam on a device not listed here or you have any issue/weird behaviour, let me know.
+**Note:** If you test GCam on a device not listed here or get a different result, let me know.

 ### camera.s5eXXXX.so
 |SoC|Device Name|GCam Works?|Notes|